Trip PlannerSafety

 Trail Companion

 A way for people you meet on trail to opt in to a single overdue notification.
-When someone scans your Safety QR while your trip is active, they can enter their email to be notified if your timer fires.
+When someone scans your Safety QR while your trip is active, they can enter their email to be notified if an alert fires.
 Their email is deleted automatically when your trip ends.

 Learn more about Trail Companion →